unicorn-23/GwasWA/README.md

 -   `--vcfdir <filename>`: Specifies the VCF file containing variant genotype information.
 -   Hard filtering for SNPs:
     -   `--snpQUAL <float>`: The default value is 30.0.
-This parameter represents the variant quality value, which measures the reliability of the variation based on the QUAL field in the VCF.
+This parameter represents the variant quality value, which measures the reliability of the variant based on the QUAL field in the VCF.
     -   `--snpQD <float>`: The default value is 2.0.
 QD (SNPQualByDepth) is the ratio of the variant quality value divided by the depth of coverage.
     -   `--snpMQ <float>`: The default value is 40.0.
 MQ (RMSMappingQuality) describes the degree of dispersion of the quality value of the alignment, rather than just the average value.
     -   `--snpFS <float>`: The default value is 60.0.
-FS (FisherStrand) is derived from the p-value of Fisher's test and describes strand specificity for reads containing variations and reads containing reference sequence bases during sequencing or alignment.
+FS (FisherStrand) is derived from the p-value of Fisher's test and describes strand specificity for reads containing variants and reads containing reference sequence bases during sequencing or alignment.
     -   `--snpSOR <float>`: The default value is 3.0.
 SOR (StrandOddsRatio) is calculated using the symmetric odds ratio test, corrected for strand specificity.
     -   `--snpMQRankSum <float>`: The default value is -12.5.
 The MappingQualityRankSumTest is used to assess whether the mapping qualities of the reads supporting the reference allele and the alternate allele are significantly different for SNP positions.
     -   `--snpReadPosRankSum <float>`: The default value is -8.0.
 The Read Position Rank Sum Test for SNPs evaluates the differences in the position of the reads supporting the reference versus the alternate allele.